ToolJet/ToolJet/docs/docs/widgets/checkbox.md

 ---
 # Checkbox

-Checkbox widget can be used for allowing the users to make a binary choice, e.g,. unselected or selected.
+**Checkbox** widget can be used for allowing the users to make a binary choice, e.g,. unselected or selected.

 :::info
-The checkbox widget consists of a single checkbox input.
+The Checkbox widget consists of a single checkbox input.
 :::

 <div style={{paddingTop:'24px', paddingBottom:'24px'}}>